sivabalansm/qlab/README.md

-# QLab - A simple QEMU snapshot manager
+# QLab - A simple and QEMU snapshot manager
 Do you have multiple qemu instances you run on the terminal?
 Have many shell scripts for every command?
 QLab solves this problem with a short and simple bash script that neatly organizes your VM's for you.
 Temporary boot ups, Permenant storage boots, creating snapshots of an instance to branch off all in one.
-Stick to the terminal!
+Stick to the terminal with a quick lab!

 *Mainly done to practice my bash and awk scripting, but actually useful for managing my messy virtual machines on the terminal*